Home / Blog / What Are the Laws About Releasing Mugshots?

 Guidelines for Publishing Arrest Booking Photographs Online

 When it comes to publishing and distributing mug shots online, there are not many laws or state ordinances in place to prevent abuse.
-Whenever a new law is proposed, it takes time for that law to be passed.
-In the meantime, people across the country are facing the publication of their most embarrassing photos.
+Also, whenever a new law is proposed, it takes time for that law to be passed.
+In the meantime, people across the country continue to deal with the publication of their most embarrassing photos.

-As long as the information goes online while the arrest is public record, there is no legal obligation to remove it.
+As long as the information goes online while the arrest is in the public record, there is no legal obligation to remove it.

-But what if my case was dismissed or expunged?
-Some sites will bend at the knee and remove your arrest profile from their domain if you email them a copy of your dismissal/expungement.
+But what if your case was dismissed or expunged?
+Some sites will remove your arrest profile from their domain if you email them a copy of your dismissal or expungement, along with a written request to take down your information.

-Unfortunately, nowadays this has turned the industry into a profit mongering pool of greedy individuals looking to make a quick buck on tarnishing your online reputation.
+Today, this has turned the industry into a profit-mongering pool of greedy individuals looking to make a quick buck by tarnishing your online reputation.
 When money is involved, these sites could care less whether your reputation is harmed or not.

 Legal Options for Getting Your Mugshot Taken Down